 In May 2011, a Tuesday draw was introduced to the game and the pool of Lucky Stars to choose from increased from 9 to 11.

-In early 2012, the EuroMillions jackpot cap was set at €190 million.
-So far, it has only been reached once in August 2012 when Adrian and Gillian Bayford won the full amount (an estimated £148.6 million).
-If the EuroMillions jackpot reaches the capped amount at any point in time, then it will stay at that amount for a maximum of two draws.The money from ticket sales that would have normally been added to the jackpot is transferred into the next winning prize tier.
-If there is no jackpot winner in the second draw, then the entire €190 million sum is rolled down and distributed to players in the highest winning prize tier.
+In early 2012, lottery officials introduced a jackpot cap of €190 million.
+This total has only been reached twice, once in August 2012 when Adrian and Gillian Bayford won the full amount (an estimated £148.6 million) and again in October 2014 when an anonymous Portuguese ticket holder claimed the top prize.
+Should the jackpot reach the cap, it will stay at that amount for a maximum of four draws.
+During these draws, money from ticket sales that would have normally been added to the jackpot is allocated to the next prize tier with winners.
+If there is no jackpot winner in the fourth draw, then the entire €190 million sum is rolled down and distributed to players in the highest winning prize tier.